silentdany/autoji/README.md

 1. Download from the [Chrome Web Store](https://chrome.google.com/webstore/detail/autoji) (Coming soon)

-Or install manually:
+Or install manually (if you enjoy pain):

 1. Clone this repository
+2. Run `npm install` to install dependencies (another set of node_modules to burden your hard drive)
+3. Run `npm run build:prod` to create a production build
-2. Open Chrome and navigate to `chrome://extensions`
+4. Open Chrome and navigate to `chrome://extensions`
-3. Enable "Developer mode" in the top right
+5. Enable "Developer mode" in the top right
-4. Click "Load unpacked" and select the extension directory
+6. Click "Load unpacked" and select the `dist` directory
-5. Question your life choices that led you to installing yet another browser extension
+7. Question your life choices that led you to installing yet another browser extension

 ## Usage